virgili0/Virgilio/Topics/python-fundamentals.md

 This free book is meant for total beginners.

+The first chapter of the book will explain to you how to install Python (the interpreter of the code you will write) and the Python IDLE (a development environment that will simplify your coding life).

 After reading a chapter, **do the exercises**, trying to look for alternative solutions.

-Once you finish a chapter, go to the [W3School](https://www.w3schools.com/python/python_exercises.asp) website and try to solve the more exercises you can, depending on the topic you just learned in the book (for example, after [Chapter 4 - Lists in Python](https://automatetheboringstuff.com/chapter4/), you want to tackle the [Exercises on Lists on W3School](https://www.w3schools.com/python/python_lists.asp)).
+Once you finish a chapter, go to the [W3School](https://www.w3schools.com/python/python_exercises.asp) website and try to solve as many exercises you can, depending on the topic you just learned in the book (for example, after [Chapter 4 - Lists in Python](https://automatetheboringstuff.com/chapter4/), you want to tackle the [Exercises on Lists on W3School](https://www.w3schools.com/python/python_lists.asp)).

-The first chapter of the book will explain to you how to install Python (the interpreter of the code you will write) and the Python IDLE (a development environment that will simplify your coding life).
+For additional Python resources, check [this link](https://github.com/neomatrix369/awesome-ai-ml-dl/blob/master/Programming-in-Python.md#basics--learning)!

 #### Coding Challenges